AntCPLab/AntCPLab.github.io/docs/blog/psi_challenge.md

 The ECDH PSI algorithm is possibly the simplest among all the PSI algorithms.
 It works like this:

-1. Alice and Bob agree on an EC curve.
+1. Alice and Bob agree on an EC curve, and each choose a secret key s_a and s_b.
 2. Alice  and Bob hash the elements in $A,B$ to the EC curve.
 Let the new set be $PA,PB$.
 3. Alice mask $PA$ with her secret key: $ Mask(PA_i) = PA_i*s_a $, and send ${PA_i*s_a}_{i=1,..m}$ to Bob.
 4. Bob mask $PB$ with his secret key: $ Mask(PB_i) = PB_i*s_b $, and send ${PB_i*s_b}_{i=1,..n}$ to Alice.